Prag8855/aab/content/guides/haftpflichtversicherung.md

 ## What to do next

 Read about the other [types of insurance in Germany](/guides/insurance).
-The next most important insurances to have are [legal insurance](/glossary/Rechtsschutzversicherung) and [disability insurance](/glossary/Berufsunfähigkeitsversicherung).
+After liability insurance, [legal insurance](/glossary/Rechtsschutzversicherung) and [disability insurance](/glossary/Berufsunfähigkeitsversicherung) are the most important.

 **[Types of insurance in Germany ➞](/guides/insurance)**